How to Fix ELK False Alarm From One Zone

 Step-by-Step Solution

-Check sensor, mount, and wiring path for intermittent faults.
+Check zone wiring for intermittent connections

 Quick Solutions